remix-run/react-router/docs/getting-started/concepts.md

 This is the primary means of navigation.
 Rendering a `<Link>` allows the user to change the URL when they click it.
 React Router will prevent the browser's default behavior and tell the [history](#history) to push a new entry into the [history stack](#history-stack).
 The [location](#location) changes and the new [matches](#match) will render.

-However, links are accessible in that they
+However, links are accessible in that they:

 - Still render a `<a href>` so all default accessibility concerns are met (like keyboard, focusability, SEO, etc.)
 - Don't prevent the browser's default behavior if it's a right click or command/control click to "open in new tab"